Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints

 \subsection{The class {\boldmath$\bb M$} of measures}

-To make it explicit: by a \emph{positive Borel measure on $\bb R$} we understand a (not necessarily finite) positive measure defined on the $\sigma$-algebra of all Borel subsets of $\bb R$ which takes finite values on compact sets.
+By a \emph{positive Borel measure on $\bb R$} we understand a (not necessarily finite) positive measure defined on the $\sigma$-algebra of all Borel subsets of $\bb R$ which takes finite values on compact sets.

 \begin{definition}\thlab{A3} Let $\mu$ be a positive Borel measure on $\bb R$.
 We say that $\mu$ belongs to the class $\bb M$ if there exists a number $N\in\bb N_0$ such that

 If $\mu\in\bb M$, we denote by $\Delta(\mu)$ the smallest non-negative integer $N$ such that \eqref{A22} holds. \end{definition}